 Villa Giada.
 Nebbiolo 'Tre Ponti'

-A powerful, tannic vintage, in many ways a throwback of years past where wines would take many years to come around.
+2013 is a powerful, tannic vintage, in many ways a throwback of years past where wines would take many years to come around.
 Andrea has tamed the tannins and allowed the spice and floral elements in the wine to make an early showing.
 This is a classic Tre Ponti.

 No need to wait too long for this vintage, the nebbiolo is silky and fresh with fine, unobtrusive tannins and classic rose laced dark currant fruit.
 A fine wine which Andrea assures me will develop over many years.